AltraMayor/f3/README.rst

 The commands, and their parameters, are as otherwise described in this document.
 Since the commands are installed, they should not be prefixed with the dot-slash notation.

+A pre-built `image <https://cloud.docker.com/repository/docker/peron/f3>`__ is available over at Docker Hub, ready to be used.

 Installation
 ============